careerbuilder/DataScienceAPIDocumentation/README.md

 [School Normalization](SchoolNormalization.md): Attempts to normalize a school name and provide standardized data such as location and IPEDs classification information.

 [Taxonomy Service](TaxonomyService.md): Returns full lists of classification taxonomies such as Carotene and Skills.

+[Virus Scanner](VirusScanner.md): Scans a file for viruses and returns the virus definition if applicable.